SAP/cloud-security-services-integration-library/java-security/README.md

 > For the Signature validation it needs to fetch the Json Web Token Keys (jwks) from the OAuth server.
 In case the token does not provide a `jku` header parameter it also requests the Open-ID Provider Configuration from the OAuth Server to determine the `jwks_uri`.
 The used Apache Rest client can be customized via the `JwtValidatorBuilder` builder.

-> Furthermore the token keys fetched from the Identity Service are cached for about 10 minutes.
+> Furthermore, the token keys fetched from the Identity Service are cached for about 10 minutes.
 You may like to overwrite the cache [default configuration](/java-security/src/main/java/com/sap/cloud/security/token/validation/validators/TokenKeyCacheConfiguration.java#L14) with `JwtValidatorBuilder.withCacheConfiguration()`.

 #### [Optional] Step 2.1: Add Validation Listeners for Audit Log
 Optionally, you can add a validation listener to the validator to be able to get called back whenever a token is validated.
 Here you may want to emit logs to the audit log service.